 - How closely have you been following your diabetes treatment plan?

-- How well would you say your diabetes has been managed just before these symptoms?
+- How well have you been managing your diabetes just before these symptoms started?